HSBC vs Santander business account – which one should you choose?

 Features comparison

 On paper, both banks tick the main boxes.
 The big difference?
-HSBC Kinetic includes more digital functionality up front, while Santander leans on its physical network and cashback programme.
+HSBC includes more digital functionality up front, while Santander leans on its physical network and cashback programme.

 Payments and transfers in the UK